Explore the hidden beaches of Crete

 📍 Google Maps location

-If you are visiting Crete between August and October, you may encounter the rare Sea Daffodil, a stunning flower that blooms on the island’s beaches.
-With its delicate white petals and subtle fragrance released at night, this flower adds a touch of magic to Crete’s coastal landscapes.
-Its seeds, resembling tiny pieces of charcoal, are scattered by the wind and sea.
+If you visit Crete between August and October, you might see the rare Sea Daffodil, a beautiful white flower that blooms on the island’s beaches.
+Its petals are delicate, and it gives off a gentle scent at night.
+Its tiny seeds, looking like bits of charcoal, are carried by the wind and sea.

-Celebrated in Minoan art, like the Prince of the Lilies fresco, the Sea Daffodil is now endangered due to habitat loss.
-Protected by Greek law, it still thrives on many of Crete's hidden beaches.
-Admire its beauty, take a photo or two, but please do not pick the flowers—they are too precious and rare to disturb!
+The Sea Daffodil appears in ancient Minoan art, like the Prince of the Lilies fresco, but it’s now endangered because of habitat loss.
+Protected by Greek law, it still grows on many hidden beaches.
+Enjoy its beauty, take photos, but don’t pick it—it’s too rare and fragile.